jonrandoem/yourls-jappix/README.md

 // Enable the service
 define('JAPPIX_ENABLE', true);

 // The Jappix server's URL.
 No trailing slash !!!
-And no final /php ! define('JAPPIX_URL', 'https://static.jappix.com');
+And no final /php (it will be added for you) ! define('JAPPIX_URL', 'https://static.jappix.com');

 // Define the lang for Jappix